fgp/ProVoc/README.txt

 Thank you for downloading the source code of ProVoc!
 Please take a moment to read the following lines:

-- This source code is available under the BSD license (see below)
+- This source code is available under the BSD license (see LICENSE.txt)
 - This code base is really, really old...
 Please keep in mind that this software has grown from a simple vocabulary training app that we've written (probably like many of you out there) "just for our own needs".